-While the interviews show a great learning effect in abilities of individuals to negotiate successfully with other people - as outlined in the beginning of chapter 5 an important basis for participation and active citizenship -, the effects on the rather specific ability group in the context of participation and active citizenship 'Acting in the civil and political arena' are weaker.
+While the interviews show a great learning effect concerning skills of individuals to negotiate successfully with other people - as outlined in the beginning of chapter 4 an important basis for participation and active citizenship - the effects concerning skills for 'acting in the civil and political arena' (see introduction to section 4.3) are weaker.

-Starting with the skills enabling individuals to negotiate successfully with other, the interviews show a great learning effect in respect of "... teamwork - how to work together in a team" (2nd, MT).
-Being able to better cooperate in a team is first of all effected through the clearly fostered social skill to compromise and through strengthened communicative skills.
-Common tasks, core of the E+/YiA projects, demand from the participants the ability to develop compromises, which can be illustrated by the Finnish interview partner, who has to produce a film in a group of 30 persons and need to find decisions together with all those participants in many questions and little details in order to get the film done.
+Starting with the skills enabling individuals to negotiate successfully with others, the interviews show a great learning effect in respect of "... teamwork - how to work together in a team" (2^{nd} , MT).
+Being able to better cooperate in a team is first of all affected through the clearly fostered social skill to compromise and through strengthened communicative skills.
+Joint tasks, core of E+/YiA projects, demand from the participants the ability to develop compromises, which can be illustrated by the Finnish interview partner, who has to produce a film with a group of 30 persons and needs to find decisions together with all those participants concerning many questions and little details in order to get the film done.
 Three rather young German participants report, that they become aware of and deepen their skill to compromise in the project, and then also apply it at school, university and in their working environment.
-Discussing convincingly is one of various communication skills, which are fostered to a distinct extent through the project participation; in this context 'defending one's opinion or ideas against others or even in front of a jury', 'bringing different perspectives and facts into debates', 'speaking freely in groups', 'presenting in front of others' and 'discussing fair and diplomatically' have to be mentioned.
-For the purpose of convincing others of the own opinion, an Austrian and a Maltese participants formulate their learning results as follows:
+Discussing convincingly is one of various communication skills, which are fostered to a distinct extent through the project participation; in this context, 'defending one's opinion or ideas against others or even in front of a jury', 'bringing different perspectives and facts into debates', 'speaking freely in groups', 'presenting in front of others' and 'discussing fair and diplomatically' have to be mentioned.
+For the purpose of convincing others of the own opinion, an Austrian and a Maltese participant formulate their learning results as follows: